Motorola Tetra MTM5400

-The virtual control head gives you control of the radio, as if you were sitting in front of it.
+The dispatcher uses a Virtual Control Head that gives control of the radio, as if you were sitting in front of it.
 Buttons can be accessed from your touch screen, with the mouse or by short cuts on the standard keyboard.
 And you have a display resembling the radios standard display.

 All connections are made from the rear connector on the radio.
 The standard control head can be left on the radio.
 But it will not be fully parallel with the virtual control head.

 As with all other SoftRadio you can operate several radios from one dispatcher and each radio can be operated from several dispatchers.
 Each dispatcher can also use other types of radios in a mix, and you can crosspatch to other radio systems.

 Cost saving alternative

 The Tetra radios below and other Tetra radios, than the ones below, can also be remote controlled through only audio and PTT, without a virtual control head.
 You then need the Network Interface LE and a cable kit.
 The operator software is the same.
 It will give you voice functionality, but not the virtual control head with talkgroup change and other control.

 Please also see the example drawing below where there is a mix of advanced interfaces and single talk group interfaces.